w3Abhishek/spotify-downloader/docs/CONTRIBUTING.md

 Additionally, such AI-generated content impedes the legitimate issues and feature requests that would add more value to the project.

 Finally...
-**AI-generated code goes against this project's lisence as it cannot be released into the public domain, as you did not author it yourself.**

 ---